Quintoneee/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/AuRB9nZ.jpeg" height="40%" width="40%" alt="Working Ticket"/>
 </p>
 <p>
-Next Step is working the ticket.
+The Next Step is working on the ticket.
 This ticket was assigned to the online banking team.
-Agent Jane has officially took over thid ticket and is now working it, figuring out a solution.
+Agent Jane has officially taken over this ticket and is now working on it, figuring out a solution.
 Agent Jane did indeed figure out a solution.
-Continuing to update the user, she replied to the ticket stating whas was going on and what needed to be done to fix the problem.
+Continuing to update the user, she replied to the ticket stating what was going on and what needed to be done to fix the problem.
 </p>
 <br />